 No. Transcripts and GPA are not required for the application.
-Please do not include this information in your application.
 Applicants will be asked to provide a resume and a personal statement describing the candidate's interest in the program.

 Do I have to take the bar exam in order to be eligible for a Fellowship?